Claire Cox's Juniper Prize-winning debut novel

 The Missouri Review 43.3 (Fall 2020): "Fighting Back"

-Claire Cox in conversation with Claire Messud at Broadside Bookshop.
+Claire Cox in conversation with Claire Messud, hosted by Broadside Bookshop.